fmatter/TuCaLex/README.md

-PC ‘leaf’.
+PC _*jare_ ‘leaf’.
 Rodrigues only lists reflexes of the form a.

 | Form | Language | - | - | - | - |